igalic/blag/contents/articles/opensource-burnout/index.md

 To very, very, very briefly summarize what everyone should read:

 * There are people who don't drink alcohol
-* They shouldn't be compelled to give you a *reason*
+* They don't have to give you a reason
-* We should still provide options drinking options for them
+* Events should provide them with drinking options

 I am deeply indebted, to [Nóirín Plunkett](https://twitter.com/noirinp) for standing up for me, and defending my decision before other OSCon participants,